w3f/polkadot-wiki/docs/learn-staking.md

 ### Chilling

-Chilling is the act of kicking a validator out of the active validator set, also disqualifying them from the set of electable candidates in the next NPoS cycle.
-This carries an implied penalty of being unable to earn rewards for the duration of the next era, and requires them to earn back any nominations they may have had before being kicked out.
+Chilling is the act of removing a validator from the active validator set, also disqualifying them from the set of electable candidates in the next NPoS cycle.
+This carries an implied penalty of being unable to earn rewards for the duration of the next era, and requires them to earn back any nominations they may have had before being removed.

 Because every offence regardless of level triggers a chill, and every chill triggers an automatic re-election of a new active validator set, the offending validator is immediately removed from the current set and the next, and someone else takes their place.
 To re-join, they need to acknowledge the slash and re-announce their candidature.